yAOwzers/tp/docs/DeveloperGuide.md

 #### 2.5 Listing a Task

 2.5.1.
 Listing existing task in the tasklist.
 i.
-Prerequistes: User must be in the Timetable mode.
+Prerequisites: User must be in the Timetable mode.
 Enter `mode /t` command to enter Timetable mode.
 There must be existing tasks in the list.

 2.5.1.1.
 Listing all existing task in the tasklist.
 i.
 Test case: `list`